“I don’t like it!”

 It begins in the womb

 “Knock!
 Knock!
 I am here.”
 The early signs of pregnancy begins for some women with a change of palate, with cravings for the most outrageous food like, coal, chalk etc. to extremes, like too sweet or spicy.
-There is also a heightened sensitivity to smells, some of which women tend to dislike during pregnancy.
+There is also a heightened sensitivity to smells, some women tend to dislike during pregnancy.
 These are vital signs that shouldn’t be ignored, as your body is giving you signals on what nutrients it needs for the growing fetus.
 Some women develop the shift in palate during later stages of pregnancy.

 Understanding flavors starts in the uterus and during early embryonic stage, as the mother’s breast milk and amniotic fluid contains components which are generated from the mother’s diet.
 After birth, babies tend to show features for certain taste favorites.